Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Conclusion

-\begin{itemize}[leftmargin=10pt] \item \textbf{ET-BERT}~\cite{ET-BERT}: A pioneering method adapting the BERT architecture to encrypted traffic domain.
-It introduces two pre-training objectives---Masked Burst Model (MBM) and Same-origin Burst Prediction (SBP)---to learn contextual dependencies from massive unlabeled flow data. \item \textbf{NetGPT}~\cite{NetGPT}: The first framework applying Generative Pre-trained Transformers (GPT) to the traffic domain.
-It treats traffic flows as hexadecimal byte sequences and unifies traffic understanding and generation tasks, adapting to downstream tasks via prompt tuning. \item \textbf{TrafficFormer}~\cite{TrafficFormer}: A recent advancement building upon ET-BERT.
-It introduces a Same-Origin-Direction-Flow (SODF) multi-task objective to capture fine-grained packet directionality and sequence relationships more effectively. \end{itemize} \textit{Note on Implementation:} To ensure a fair comparison of \textit{model capacity} rather than data engineering tricks, we standardize the experimental setting.
-We exclude method-specific data augmentation strategies (\eg randomization of header fields) used in the original papers and fine-tune all models on identical raw datasets.
+\begin{itemize}[leftmargin=10pt] \item \textbf{AppScanner}~\cite{AppScanner}: A classic statistical fingerprinting method.
+It extracts 54 statistical features from encrypted traffic and employs a Random Forest classifier to identify applications without payload inspection. \item \textbf{FlowPrint}~\cite{Flowprint}: A semi-supervised approach designed for open-world scenarios.
+It mines temporal correlations within traffic to construct a dynamic fingerprint library, enabling the identification of previously unseen applications. \item \textbf{FS-Net}~\cite{FS-Net}: An end-to-end deep learning architecture tailored for sequence modeling.
+It utilizes a Bidirectional Gated Recurrent Unit in an encoder-decoder structure to learn latent representations directly from raw packet length sequences, bypassing manual feature engineering. \item \textbf{ET-BERT}~\cite{ET-BERT}: A pioneering method adapting the BERT architecture to encrypted traffic domain.
+It introduces two pre-training objectives (Masked Burst Model and Same-origin Burst Prediction) to learn contextual dependencies from massive unlabeled flow data. \item \textbf{NetGPT}~\cite{NetGPT}: The first framework applying Generative Pre-trained Transformers (GPT) to the traffic domain.
+It treats network flows as hexadecimal byte sequences and unifies traffic understanding and generation tasks, adapting to downstream tasks via prompt tuning. \item \textbf{TrafficFormer}~\cite{TrafficFormer}: A recent advancement building upon ET-BERT.
+It introduces a Same-Origin-Direction-Flow multi-task objective to capture fine-grained packet directionality and sequence relationships more effectively. \item \textbf{YaTC}~\cite{YaTC}: A Transformer-based traffic classification model utilizing Masked Autoencoder and multi-level flow representations.
+It employs dual-level attention mechanisms to extract features, achieving efficient encrypted traffic classification via the pre-training paradigm. \item \textbf{NetMamba}~\cite{netmamba}: An efficient pre-trained traffic classification model using unidirectional Mamba.
+Combined with optimized traffic representation schemes, it significantly accelerates inference while maintaining robust accuracy. \end{itemize} \textit{Note on Implementation:} To ensure a fair comparison of \textit{model capacity} rather than data engineering tricks, we standardize the experimental setting.
+We exclude method-specific data augmentation strategies used in the original papers and train all models on identical raw datasets.